nonajiang/260-Project/index.md

 The primary objectives of our project are two-fold:

-1. To put together salary data for various job titles in 50 US cities and include the important cost of living measures (apartment costs, meal costs, utilities, etc.) in a [Shiny App](https://nonajiang.github.io/Checks-and-Cities/shiny.html)
+1. To put together salary data for various job titles in 50 U.S. cities and include the important cost of living measures (apartment costs, meal costs, utilities, etc.) in a [Shiny App](https://nonajiang.github.io/Checks-and-Cities/shiny.html)
 2. To include [visualizations](https://nonajiang.github.io/Checks-and-Cities/pages/vis.html) and analyses that will help to assess the salaries needed for the cost of living across our 50 cities

 ### Approach
-We first conduced some web-scraping to extract the cost of living data, followed by some data cleaning and string processing to clean the cost of living dataset and wages dataset before merging them together.
-We then going to performed regression analyses and do several graphs and visuals to help answer our questions of what variables predict cost of an apartment and salary.
+We first conduced web-scraping to extract the cost of living data and average waes from the web, followed by some data cleaning and string processing to clean the cost of living dataset and wages dataset before merging them together.
+We then performed regression analyses and created several graphs and visuals to help answer our questions of what variables predict cost of an apartment and salary.
 Finally, we then put this data together in a user-friendly shiny dashboard.